theMoor9/SolanaWallet/sStake/README.md

-# Solana Airdrop Wallet Setup
+# Solana Stake Wallet Setup

-This project is an example of how to create a Solana wallet, check the balance, and request a simulated airdrop on Devnet (Devnet is a Solana test network that allows simulation of transactions without using real funds).
+This project is an example of how to create a Solana wallet, to Stake an Manage SOL on Devnet (Devnet is a Solana test network that allows simulation of transactions without using real funds).
 The script will generate a temporary wallet.

 ## Prerequisites